MB-cole/MB-cole/README.md

        and PHP.
     - some tools used: Git, Wireframe, VS code, Netbeans, SQl Sever Management Studio, FileZilla Client and NPM
+    - check out the organisation section to see some of my growth through my class projects!

 - ⚡ About Me: i have been exposed to technology since i could remember.
 I have always enjoyed taking things apart and attempting to figure out how they work even if such task often left said object broken beyond repair...